hansroh/skitai/README.rst

   {{ was.ab ("regist.login") }}

-If you want to decorate only debug environment,
+If you want to mount only debug environment,

 .. code:: python

-  app.decorate_with (auth, debug_only = True)
+  app.mount_with (auth, debug_only = True)

-If you want to authentify to all decoratives,
+If you want to authentify to all tasks,

 .. code:: python

-  app.decorate_with (auth, authenticate = "bearer")
+  app.mount_with (auth, authenticate = "bearer")

 Currently *reserved arguments* are: